ravendesignsystem/rds/src/docs/dev/blocks/main/cardgrid/index.md

 ## Implementation Notes

-- If you are building pages with the Card Grid block that do not contain [Content blocks](#), use the four column grid and the medium-size width setting `u-block--m`.
+- If you are building pages with the Card Grid block that do not contain [Content blocks](#), use the four column grid and the medium-size width setting `u-block--l`.

 ## When To Avoid